Kharouk/Fave-Language-Picker/README.md

 This way, whatever changes are made must first pass any tests that are written, as well as be linted properly using ESLint.
 This guarantees that the code is maintained on a long-term basis.

 This also helps other developers if they decide to contribute to this application.
 Whenever they submit a pull request, Travis will make sure their code is properly formatted and tested, before giving the go-ahead to merge the branch.
-This makes sure everyone's code is aligned!
+This makes sure everyone's code is aligned.

 [1]: https://github-common-language.herokuapp.com/
 [2]: mockups/travisCI.png